Twitter bans MyPillow CEO Mike Lindell

 The U.S. Cybersecurity and Infrastructure Security Agency released a statement in November saying there was “no evidence that any voting system deleted or lost votes, changed votes, or was in any way compromised.”

 Since the Capitol riot, MyPillow’s business prospects have narrowed.
-Lindell named major retailers who he said have stopped carrying his products: Bed Bath & Beyond, Kohl’s, Wayfair, supermarket chain H-E-B and a Canadian home shopping channel.
+Lindell named major retailers that he said have stopped carrying his products: Bed Bath & Beyond, Kohl’s, Wayfair, supermarket chain H-E-B and a Canadian home shopping channel.
 Bed Bath & Beyond and Kohl’s have previously said their decisions were driven by low customer demand, and the other companies did not respond to requests for comment.

 Lindell said the boycotts have pushed customers to purchase MyPillow’s products from other retailers or directly from the company.